uw-cryo/coincident/docs/user_guide/installation.md

 pip install coincident
 ```

-Alternatively, you can install a fresh locked environment using the
+Alternatively, you can install the latest development version using the
 [GitHub CLI](https://cli.github.com) and [pixi.sh](https://pixi.sh/latest/):

 ```bash